 The forecast budget for sealed pavement renewals has been determined to achieve an optimal lifecycle cost basis and safe and efficient level of service.
-The current target lengths are seen as sufficient for the next three years even in light of the slight reduction in the Condition Index (CI).
+The current target lengths will begin to address the maintenance backlog work over the next three years even in light of the slight reduction in the Condition Index (CI).
 The programmed outputs have been matched to the current Ruamahanga Roads Contract rates to determine funding Forecast.

 The forecast budget for unsealed pavement renewals has been determined to achieve an optimal lifecycle cost basis and safe and efficient level of service.
-The current target lengths are seen as sufficient for the next three years.